-Today, as a personal brand expert and certified image consultant, I work with many clients on teaching them the importance of embracing civility into their every day work life to help build and sustain long term business relationships.
+Today, as a personal brand expert and certified image consultant, I work with many clients to teach them the importance of embracing civility into their everyday work life to help build and sustain long-term business relationships.
 You might be asking yourself what exactly does “civility” mean.
 According to various dictionary resources, civility can be defined as the act of showing regard for others; manners; politeness; or a polite act or expression.
-For me, I define civility as providing a safe, comfortable and professional setting in order to build trust between those I am with.
+I define civility as providing a safe, comfortable, and professional setting to build trust between those I am with.

 - Acknowledge colleagues with a hello, good morning, good night, etc.

-- Say thank you, please, excuse me when necessary and applicable.
+- Say, thank you, please, and excuse me when necessary and applicable.

-- Refrain from stating negative comments about a colleague, manager or the company and this includes posting to social sites such as Facebook, Twitter, LinkedIn, etc.
+- Refrain from stating negative comments about a colleague, manager, or the company, including posting to social sites such as Facebook, Twitter, LinkedIn, etc.

-- Refrain from talking negative about a situation and instead offer a solution.
+- Refrain from talking negatively about a situation and instead offer a solution.

 - If you see a colleague struggling with a project, offer to help.